gogocat/dataBind/README.md

 dataBind is a light weight JavaScript MV* framework aim for modernise how [web sites that use jQuery](https://trends.builtwith.com/javascript/jQuery).

 * **Declarative:** dataBind simpliy bind view data to the HTML, wire events, and provides two way or one way data binding
 * **High performance:** dataBind is very fast.
-Please do try the famous [**dbmonster** example](https://gogocat.github.io/dataBind/examples/dbmonsterForOf.html), locate in `examples/dbmonsterForOf.html` and [**fiber**](https://gogocat.github.io/dataBind/examples/fiber-demo.html) `/examples/fiber-demo.html` compare with [other frameworks.](http://mathieuancelin.github.io/js-repaint-perfs/)
+Please do try the famous [**dbmonster** example](https://gogocat.github.io/dataBind/examples/dbmonsterForOf.html), locate in `examples/dbmonsterForOf.html` and [**fiber**](https://gogocat.github.io/dataBind/examples/fiber-demo.html) `/examples/fiber-demo.html` compare with [other frameworks](http://mathieuancelin.github.io/js-repaint-perfs/)
 * **DOM is the source of truth:** There is no vitrual DOM or complex reactive observables to worry about
 * **Isolated scope:** Each component only works with its own viewModel scope.
 No complex props pass up and down
 * **zero setup:** There is no need to run any build tool for development or production
 * **framework agnostic :** dataBind can work with any other framework.
 There is no need to rebuild everything in order to use it.
-It is decide for leverage and modernise what is work already in a web site.
+It is design to leverage and modernise what is already work in a web site

 ## How to use it?
 The following is a very simple example shows text binding.